prameshbhattarai/java-lambda-terraform/README.md

 # java-lambda-terraform
-Creating Java Lambda in aws using terraform
+This is a source code of my blog on medium Creating Java Lambda in aws using terraform -> https://medium.com/@pra4mesh/aws-lambda-in-java-and-terraform-544da9102e37

 # java-lambda-terraform
 Creating Java Lambda in aws using terraform